konmenel/lasman/README.md

-# Lasman Rust
+# LASman in Rust
-lasman implementation in Rust
+LAS manipulation tools in Rust

 ## Tools
-Just one tool is available because thats all I need right now!
+Just one tool is available because that's all I need right now!
 - clip: Clips points according to polygon(s) defined in a given shapefile.

 ## Install via Cargo